-UnitedHealth care is a healthcare company that has a large network of physicians, healthcare specialists, and facilities.
-To become a UnitedHealth care provider, health care professionals must apply and have their UnitedHealthCare credentials validated.
+UnitedHealth care (UHC) is a healthcare company that has a large network of physicians, healthcare specialists, and facilities.
+To become a UnitedHealth care provider, health care professionals must apply and have their UnitedHealthCare (UHC) credentials validated.
 Applicants begin the application process by visiting UnitedHealthcare’s website.

 Enrolling as a UnitedHealth care provider is a four-step procedure.
 You must first submit a participation request, and then you must go through an experience and expertise verification process.
 After that, you sign a participation agreement and set up online tools.

 To allow UnitedHealth care to access account data, you must provide you’re: